 When I was a tour leader in Egypt, I rode a donkey to the Valley of the Kings more times than I care to remember, even throughout a dose of extreme food poisoning with it was coming out both ends.
 But surely these stupid animals must have come from much grander backgrounds than carrying poorly tourists.
 This distinctly ordinary farm animal, its ability to carry heavy loads and follow basic instructions, lent itself to invaluable service on the battlefield.

-The camel’s resilience made this animal such a favoured beast of burden and served several roles in history.
+The camel’s resilience made this animal such a favoured beast of burden who have served alongside other animals in history.
 If you think back to when traders travelled the ancient Silk Road, bringing religion and trading in exotic goods, these were all transported by camel.
 In fact the term ‘caravanserai’ originated from wonderfully ornate desert palaces, where weary travellers could escape the desert night, tie up their camels and sleep or conduct business.
 Due to their size, ability to carry heavy loads and travel long distances without water, this made camel a travellers best friend.
 These days in Northern Africa it’s easy to pay for a tourist camel ride however, their history is instrumental in shaping life as we know it today.